hawthornbunny/mlp-codenames/README.md

 The online version of _Codenames_ (<https://codenames.game/>) is completely free and requires no sign-up - you can just create a room and invite people to play.

 ### What are word packs?
-A word pack is a plain text file containing a set of words to be used in a _Codenames_ game. _Codenames_ has several default word packs, but you don't have to use them; in the online version, you can supply a word pack file containing your own custom words and tell the game to use those instead.
+A word pack is a plain text file containing a set of words to be used in an online _Codenames_ game. _Codenames_ has several default word packs, but you don't have to use them; in the online version, you can supply a word pack file containing your own custom words and tell the game to use those instead.

 ### How do I use the word packs in an online Codenames game?
 * Go to <https://codenames.game/>.